Enhancing Security Cooperation in and with Asia

 To promote greater convergence with EU standards and operating procedures among partner countries, thus facilitating support and contributions to EU activities, taking account of and promoting the implementation or further development of National Action Plans on UN Security Council Resolution 1325 on Women, Peace and Security.

 Pillar 3: Public Diplomacy

 To increase international awareness and acknowledgement of the EU’s contribution to security in the world and in and with Asia.

 - The action will follow the methodology of the EU’s Partnership Instrument (PI), which is a foreign policy instrument designed to achieve political results, i.e. to influence processes.
 Practical activities should add value to the EU policy framework, supporting the political priorities that have been agreed in EU official dialogues and high-level visits.
 The project will not replace but rather complement existing dialogues, consultations, outreach, exchange and cooperation with the particular countries.

-- The project will adopt an incremental and flexible approach to planning and implementation in close coordination with the EU institutions, the Member States’ embassies in the five pilot countries and implementing partners.
+- The project will adopt an incremental and flexible approach to planning and implementation in close coordination with the EU institutions, the Member States’ embassies in the six pilot countries and implementing partners.

 - Implementation of the action will be accompanied by establishing an academic network bringing together actors from EU and pilot countries to conduct research on relevant topics, link up with other (research) projects and partners from state institutions and civil society organisations, and provide feedback to the management and steering structures.